Apples: Malus spp. (R+++)

 • Resistant to fireblight.

-Trailman is considered to be one of the best to grow in cool summer climates, considering it produces exceptionally high quality apples for something that ripens so early.
-However, quality may end up being rather poor in hot summer climates.
+Trailman is considered to be one of the best to grow in cool summer climates, since it is very hardy, ripens quite early, and produces exceptionally high quality apples.
+However, its quality will likely be poor in hot summer climates.

 Trent